murtaza-zangejo/Solar-Power-Generation-Prediction-Using-Machine-Learning-Models/README.md

 - **Data Splitting & Scaling**: Dividing data into training and testing sets and applying `StandardScaler` to features.
 We'll split our dataset into a training set (80%) and a testing set (20%) to evaluate the model's performance on unseen data.
 Scaling features is often crucial for models that are sensitive to the magnitude of features (e.g., neural networks or models using regularization).
 We will scale our features using StandardScaler, fitting it on the training data and transforming both training and test data.
 - **🤖 Machine Learning Models Training**: In this  project we have trained various regression algorithms, The following regression models were implemented:

-Linear Regression
+Linear Regression.
-Ridge Regression
+Ridge Regression.
-Lasso Regression
+Lasso Regression.
-KNN Regressor
+KNN Regressor.
-Decision Tree Regressor
+Decision Tree Regressor.
-Random Forest Regressor
+Random Forest Regressor.
-Gradient Boosting Regressor
+Gradient Boosting Regressor.
-XGBoost Regressor
+XGBoost Regressor.
-Support Vector Regressor (SVR)
+Support Vector Regressor (SVR).
 - **Model Evaluation**: Assessing model performance using R-squared, MAE, MSE, and RMSE, along with actual vs. predicted plots and residual analysis.
 - **Model Comparison**: A comparative analysis of all trained models to identify the best performer.
 And compared their results, so that Gradient Boosting won by achieving highest r2-score of 0.9946, followed by random forest and xgboost with r2-score of 0.9944 and 0.9936 respectively